 To attain the BSB41419 Certificate IV in Work Health and Safety, participants must be deemed competent in 10 units of competency (five core, five elective) over an eight-day program, plus assessments and workplace tasks.

-The eight days may be delivered in consecutive days or in four x two-day modules with gaps between each module to allow participants to practice skills learned back at their workplace.
+The five modules may be delivered in consecutive days or in with gaps between each module to allow participants to practice skills learned back at their workplace.

 read more about THE program MODULES